MarisaKirisame/DefComBlog/Calculator.md

 The case for Var.
 The lambda perfectly separate the two world - a world where we only have loc, but we can do heavy computation (because it is run once), and a world with env, but we want to execute ASAP (because it is run multiple time).
 The world is called stage, and usually there is two stage: the compile and the run time.

 Wait, compile time?
 We separate our interpreter into two stage, run one stage once and run the next stage multiple time.
 A compiler also work in two stage, compiling the program once and execute it many time.
+But note that our compiler is very much like our Definitional Interpreter, eval(), the difference only being splitting lookup into two phase, and the stage separation.
+This is what "A compiler is just a staged definitional interpreter" mean!
+Hu

 Some profiling show that our code is now about 4x faster, by removing the hash table lookup at runtime.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTI3NjgwMTIyLC0xNzEzMDM3NjQ0LC0xOT
+eyJoaXN0b3J5IjpbNDcwNDc4Njg4LDUyNzY4MDEyMiwtMTcxMz
-UxOTA3MDI5LDE4ODg2NzA0NjEsLTU3NjE0NzU4Myw2NzY0NTM3
+AzNzY0NCwtMTk1MTkwNzAyOSwxODg4NjcwNDYxLC01NzYxNDc1
-MzQsLTE4NjYyOTA3NjYsLTQ5ODI1NjU4NSwtMjA3MDc0MjQ3LD
+ODMsNjc2NDUzNzM0LC0xODY2MjkwNzY2LC00OTgyNTY1ODUsLT
-U0NDkyMDQxMSwtMTIzMzM2OTQwOSwxODEzMDkwOTE3LDY5NTg1
+IwNzA3NDI0Nyw1NDQ5MjA0MTEsLTEyMzMzNjk0MDksMTgxMzA5
-MzE5Miw1Nzk4NDk4NDgsLTEzOTEzODQ3ODQsMTc4NTkyOTAwNy
+MDkxNyw2OTU4NTMxOTIsNTc5ODQ5ODQ4LC0xMzkxMzg0Nzg0LD
-w4NzQzOTMzNDgsMTE1MTMzNzU1NCwxNjc2ODgzMzExLC0xMzI1
+E3ODU5MjkwMDcsODc0MzkzMzQ4LDExNTEzMzc1NTQsMTY3Njg4
-ODYwMzg3XX0=
+MzMxMV19
 -->